Laurence Parisot

-Laurence Parisot (born 31 August 1959 in Luxeuil-les-Bains, Haute-Saône) is a French businesswoman who served as head of the French MEDEF employers' union from 2005 until 2013.
+Laurence Parisot (/fr/; born 31 August 1959 in Luxeuil-les-Bains, Haute-Saône) is a French businesswoman who was head of the French MEDEF employers' union from 2005 until 2013.
 She also directs the IFOP poll institute.
 She became the 276th wealthiest French person after she inherited the Parisot group (first furnishing retail group in France).

-She is vice-president of La Fondation Droit Animal, Éthique et Science from 2020 to 2025 and succeeds Louis Schweitzer as president of the Foundation in June 2025.
+She is vice-president of La Fondation Droit Animal, Éthique et Science from 2020 to 2025 and succeeded Louis Schweitzer as president of the Foundation in June 2025.

 Family

 Her father and grandfather Jacques Parisot (who set up the business) led the Parisot group, an unquoted furnishing retail company.
 She is single and has no children.

 Education

 Parisot studied public law in Nancy University and then entered Sciences Po.
 In 1986, she was nominated director of the Louis Harris Institute poll.

 Career

 Since 1990, Parisot has been chief executive of the IFOP poll institute after she bought 75% of its capital.
 She has also been a member of BNP Paribas board since 1990.